george887/time_series_project/README.md

 - Slide should be like an exec.
 Summary and be in form to present.
 - Continue using best practices of acquire.py, prepare.py, etc.
 - No modeling to be done, and no need to split the data into train/validate/test.
-- alumni.codeup.com has info about cohorts/dates/names
+- alumni.codeup.com has info about cohorts/dates/names.

 </details>

 # Goals
-- Explore the ```anonymized-curriculum-access.txt```
+- Explore the ```anonymized-curriculum-access.txt```.
-- Create an explore.ipynb to explore data
+- Create an explore.ipynb to explore data.
-- Create a google slide to summarize findings
+- Create a google slide to summarize findings.
-- Create an acquire.py and prepare.py file to aid in exploring data
+- Create an acquire.py and prepare.py file to aid in exploring data.

 # Data Dictionary
 | Feature                 | Description                                                                                              |